Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On March 4, 2020

 - Lower lip, face, neck, or chin numbness

-- White patches or red patches in your mouth or lips
+- White, red and white, or red patches in or on your mouth or lips

 - Jaw pain or stiffness